-A British officer, captured by the Germans, tries everything he can to escape.
-In the process, amongst many other adventures he gets awarded the Iron Cross !!
-Based on a true story.
+A World War II British officer named Charles Coward, having been captured by the Germans, tries everything he can to escape.
+In the process, among many other adventures he gets awarded the Iron Cross.
 Written by

 Steve Crook <email@example.com>

 When the Germans bring their wounded to the barn, they come in three American-made FWD HAR-1 trucks.
 Only 9,000 were made between 1942-3.
 7,000 were sent to the UK as part of the Lend-Lease program.
 The remaining trucks were used by the U.S. Army on the ALCAN highway project in Alaska.
 See more »

 While dressed as a Nazi officer, Coward steals a bicycle, and when he is temporarily stopped by its owner, one can see a 1962 automobile up the street.
 By WesternOne.
 See more »

 Opening credits: Certain of the characters depicted in this photoplay are fictitious and any similarity between such characters and actual persons is purely coincidental.
 See more »